LDSorg/backend-oauth2-ruby-sinatra-example/README.md

 lds-connect-ruby
 ===============

-Connecting with lds.org through oauth2 using Ruby
+Connect with lds.org through oauth2 using Ruby

 TODO
 ===